Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Everyone in the state of California over the age of two is required by County and State law to wear a cloth face covering in public places and when outside of the home.
 Please review the June 17 state-wide order (PDF) and Guidance for Cloth Face Coverings (PDF) from L.A.
 County Public Health.

-Before opening, businesses must adhere to sector-specific distancing and infection control protocols that provide safety for employees, customers and our most vulnerable residents.
+Currently L.A.
+County is Before opening, businesses must adhere to sector-specific distancing and infection control protocols that provide safety for employees, customers and our most vulnerable residents.
 Employees and customers must continue to practice physical distancing and wear a face covering when in public and inside a business.
 We strongly encourage you to review the specific requirements for each business before patronizing, as there will be significant changes to these operations.

 Please note that this information applies to businesses within the City of Signal Hill and most of L.A.
 County.
 The City of Long Beach is served by its own health department and issues separate, but similar guidance and directives.
 Visit longbeach.gov/covid19 for updates from the City of Long Beach.